 4th Dan Black Belt

-Whether assisting beginners in building confidence or guiding advanced students in refining their techniques, Mr. Higbe leads by example.
-He inspires his students to embrace martial arts as a lifelong journey, helping them develop discipline, resilience, and a strong foundation for success both on and off the mat.
+Whether assisting beginners as they build confidence or guiding advanced students in refining their techniques, Mr. Higbe leads by example.
+His continued presence on the mat reflects his belief that martial arts is a lifelong journey, one that develops discipline, resilience, and strength both on and off the mat